ibm-cloud-docs/cloud-object-storage/basics/developers.md

 ## Using the API

-There isn't an 'official' command line utility for managing data stored in {{site.data.keyword.cos_short}}, although S3 API compatible tools like the [AWS CLI](/docs/services/cloud-object-storage/cli/aws-cli.html) will work using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html) for compatibility.
+The [IBM Cloud command line interface](docs/services/cloud-object-storage/cloud-object-storage-cli.html) has a [plugin](https://clis.ng.bluemix.net/ui/home.html) for managing data stored in {{site.data.keyword.cos_short}}, although S3 API compatible tools like the [AWS CLI](/docs/services/cloud-object-storage/cli/aws-cli.html) will also work using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html) for compatibility.
 As IAM tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
 More information can be found in [the `curl` reference](/docs/services/cloud-object-storage/cli/curl.html), as well as [the API reference documentation](/docs/services/cloud-object-storage/api-reference/about-api.html).

 ## Using libraries and SDKs

 There are IBM COS SDKs available for [Python](/docs/services/cloud-object-storage/libraries/python.html), [Java](/docs/services/cloud-object-storage/libraries/java.html), and [Node.js](/docs/services/cloud-object-storage/libraries/node.html).
 These are forked versions of the AWS S3 SDKs that have been modified to support [IAM token-based authentication](/docs/services/cloud-object-storage/iam/overview.html), as well as support for [Key Protect](/docs/services/cloud-object-storage/basics/encryption.html).

-## Building applications on {{site.data.keyword.cloud}}
+## Building applications on IBM Cloud

 {{site.data.keyword.cloud}} provides flexibility to developers in choosing the right architectural and deployment options for a given application.
 Run your code on [bare metal](https://cloud.ibm.com/catalog/infrastructure/bare-metal), in [virtual machines](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group), using a [serverless framework](https://cloud.ibm.com/openwhisk), in [containers](https://cloud.ibm.com/containers-kubernetes/catalog/cluster), or using [Cloud Foundry](https://cloud.ibm.com/catalog/starters/sdk-for-nodejs).